Bee Connected.

 Vine Weevil Larvae Common on ornamental plants and damage leaves by chewing.
 The larvae cause the most damge as they tunnel through the roots of a plant and can cause wilt or death.
 Beneficial nematodes.
 Do not over water or over mulch to avoid overly moist soil, which they prefer.
 Use Diatomaceous Earth on the ground near effected plants.

-Cabbage worm Feed on the leaves and stems of brassica and other cabbage-family crops.
+Cabbage Worm Feed on the leaves and stems of brassica and other cabbage-family crops.
 The worm can quickly destroy an entire plant by chewing holes in the leaves.
 Beetles, spiders, wasps, lacewings and birds.
 Hand pick the worms as soon as you notice them.
 Apply Bacillus Thuringinsis to leaves where worms are seen.

 Tomato Hornworm Feed on the leaves and stems of tomato, potato and pepper plants.
 They can consume entire leaves rather quickly that can weaken a plant and reduce growth.
 Lacewings, ladybugs and wasps.
 Hand pick the worms as soon as you notice them.
 Apply Bacillus Thuringinsis to leaves where worms are seen.